DFE-Digital/teaching-record-system/README.md

 ### Software requirements

 The API is an ASP.NET Core 7 web application.
 To develop locally you will need the following installed:
-- Visual Studio 2022 (or the .NET 7 SDK an alternative IDE/editor);
+- Visual Studio 2022 (or the .NET 7 SDK and an alternative IDE/editor);
 - a local Postgres 13+ instance.
 - [SASS]( https://sass-lang.com/install).